 award

-Workplace discrimination encompasses unjust treatment based on factors such as race, ethnicity, gender, age, religion, disability, sexual orientation, or other protected characteristics.
-This includes actions such as hiring bias, unequal pay, harassment, or wrongful termination based on discriminatory motives.
-Such practices not only undermine individual rights but also perpetuate inequality and hinder progress towards a fair and inclusive work environment.
+Workplace discrimination remains a pervasive issue, affecting individuals based on race, ethnicity, gender, age, religion, disability, sexual orientation, or other protected characteristics.
+Discriminatory practices may take many forms, such as hiring bias, unequal pay, workplace harassment, or wrongful termination rooted in prejudiced motives.
+These actions not only violate individual rights but also perpetuate systemic inequality, stifling progress toward a fair and inclusive workplace.

 Our California and Nevada employment lawyers work to make sure that no one’s rights are being taken away or discriminated against.
 If you or a loved one feel as though you have been discriminated against at work, contact our attorneys immediately for a free case consultation.
 There are several different types of compensation you could receive, including lost wages.